ChristianIvicevic/openapi-client-generator/README.md

 ## Overview

-The `openapi-client-generator` will parse an OpenAPI V3.1 schema file and create concise methods for each operation and their respective schemas yielding methods that look as follows:
+The `openapi-client-generator` will parse an OpenAPI V3.1 schema file and create function for each operation and their respective schemas yielding the following output:

 ```typescript
 /**